Pin itDesert Willow's gentler layout, where the mountain views outperform the scorecard difficulty and the conditioning matches its tougher sibling.

 Photo courtesy of Visit Greater Palm Springs · Visit Greater Palm Springs

-Mountain View is the more forgiving of Desert Willow Golf Resort's two Hurdzan/Fry layouts, and its name is entirely accurate.
-The course plays at 6,913 yards with a slope of 129, and the Santa Rosa and San Jacinto mountain ranges are visible from virtually every hole.
-On clear mornings during peak season, when the air is still and the mountains carry snow above the treeline, the visual setting competes with the golf for attention.
+Mountain View is the more forgiving of Desert Willow Golf Resort's two Hurdzan/Fry layouts, opened in 1998 alongside Firecliff with a name that does the work honestly.
+The Santa Rosa and San Jacinto ranges are visible from virtually every hole, and on clear mornings during peak season, when the air is still and the higher peaks carry snow, the visual setting competes with the golf for attention.

 Palm Springs, California